 Use seaweed for cannabis growth to help retain soil moisture and reduce the amount of water your plants need.
 In addition, when used for mulching, liquid seaweed can reduce or eliminate the need to clear your garden and act as a barrier to the formation of invasive plants.

 The weed also produces compounds that act against certain fungi, viruses, and bacteria.
-Thus, they act like "medicine" for the cannabis plant.
+Thus, they act like a "medicine" for the cannabis plant.
 In addition to fighting the bad bacteria, the seaweed helps to stabilize the soil and promote the growth of beneficial bacteria.

 Kelp: A Nutritional Power